kostaskougios/functions-remote/docs/local.md

 Let's see the structure of our LsFunctions example.
 We will impl both the caller and receiver.
 All files can be found [here](../example-commands).
-The build config is the most complicated part of functions-remote at the moment but it will be simplified in the future.
+The build configuration is the most complicated part of functions-remote at the moment, but it will be simplified in the future.

 ```
 ├── functions-remote-config     : contains information on how functions-remote can locate all jars of ls-receiver at runtime